AyeshaAmjad0828/LLMs-Table-Predictions/README.md

 ### Overview

-The objective of this project is to assess the quality of LLM training and predictions results on tabular datasets.
+The objective of this project is to assess the quality of LLM training and prediction results on tabular datasets.
 The inspiration is drawn from [clinicalml/TabLLM (github.com)](https://github.com/clinicalml/TabLLM) which performed few-shot classification of tabular data with LLMs.

 The project consists of two experiments: